casuis/casuis/README.md

 - 💻 I’m a 42 student in Paris
-- 🚀 Currently in internship at Dolcevia 🚴🌱
 - 🔭 Working on web projects
 - 📧 slack : asimon
 - 🤖 discord : casuis#7228